 Female Deputy Lieutenants do not have an official uniform, when representing The Lord-Lieutenant they will wear a badge on a Court Bow.

 The Lord-Lieutenant is The King’s personal representative within Kent and should be accorded the same etiquette and protocol, as any member of the Royal Family, when she is attending any event in Kent in her official capacity.

 Where the Lord-Lieutenant is unable to attend she may be represented by her Vice Lord-Lieutenant or a Deputy Lieutenant, where the same etiquette and protocol should be followed.

 Further queries on Etiquette and Protocol should be referred to the Deputy Clerk to the Lieutenancy.

 Initially, “Lord-Lieutenant” followed by “Ma’am” subsequently, unless asked to do otherwise.

-The Lady Colgrain, Her Majesty’s Lord-Lieutenant of Kent
+The Lady Colgrain, His Majesty’s Lord-Lieutenant of Kent

 Lieutenancy & The Armed Forces